transcom/mymove/README.md

 1. `make admin_client_run`

-### Setup: DPS user
+### Setup: Customer user

+This step is only necessary if you are running migrations after a reset and do not see any sample users in the database.

+1. Run `make db_dev_e2e_populate`.
+This will load the seed data into your local database.

+2. Log into [MilMove Devlocal Auth](http://milmovelocal:3000/devlocal-auth/login) and a list of seeded users should be visible.

+If you would like to create a new single test user:

 1. Ensure that you have a login.gov test account
-2. Log into [MilMove Devlocal Auth](http://milmovelocal:3000/devlocal-auth/login) and create a new DPS user from the interface.
+2. Log into [MilMove Devlocal Auth](http://milmovelocal:3000/devlocal-auth/login) and click "Create a New milmove User" from the interface.
+3. Create the test user with sample data.
+Look in either `pkg/testdatagen/scenario/e2ebasic.go` or `devseed.go` to see some different examples of test users.

 ### Setup: Orders Gateway